 Cooking Time

-Step 5 - Dissolve the tomato paste into the water, add salt & pepper.
-Place the stuffed zucchini into the pot and submerge with the water & tomato paste mixture.
+Dissolve the tomato paste into the water, add salt and pepper.
+Place the stuffed zucchini into the pot and submerge with the water and tomato paste mixture.
 Place a plate onto and cover.

-Bring to the boil over med/high heat and then simmer over low heat for about 40 minutes.
-Kousa Mahshi should be tender once done.
+Bring to the boil over medium - high heat and then simmer over low heat for about 40 minutes.
+Each stuffed zucchini should be tender once done.
 Serve warm.

-If you’ve never cored Lebanese zucchini before, allow more time to make this kousa mahshi recipe.
+If you’ve never cored Lebanese zucchinis, allow more time to make this kousa mahshi recipe.

-Do not pierce skins as the squash will burst whilst cooking as the rice will expand through the piercing.
+Take care not to pierce the skins of each zucchini during the coring process, otherwise, they will burst whilst cooking as the rice will expand through the piercing.

 Use any leftover rice stuffing to stuff tomatoes.
 Simply core out the tomato flesh, place the tomato flesh into the filling and stuff each tomato with the filling.
 Cook the tomatoes in the same pot.